from __future__ import annotations

 [docs]

-def get_num_trainable_floats(self) -> Optional[int]:
+def get_num_trainable_floats(self) -> int | None:

 num_trainable_floats = [

-module.get_num_trainable_floats() for module in self.modules
+for module in jax.tree.leaves(self.modules)

 ]